jdefrancesco/smalr.io/README.md

 Django based secure link shortening service.
 To be hosted on the cloud (which server is to be determined)

 ### Code ###

-Relevant code is stored in this repository setup as a standard Django project.
+Relevant code is stored in this repository which is setup as a standard Django project!

 ### How do I get set up? ###
 If added to the project, new user should clone this repository and use the following git workflow.

 1. Create your own local branch via. `git checkout -b feature`